vmware-archive/node-examples/book-service/README.md

 REST endpoints allow an app user to look up books by ISBN or put new books into the service.

-This app may be run a local Apache Geode or Pivotal GemFire cluster, or with a PCC service instance.
+This app may be run with a local Apache Geode or Pivotal GemFire cluster, or with a PCC service instance.
 A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a PAS environment to run with